 Ever thought of looking at your family as a business?
 Hold up… I don’t necessarily mean a making-money business (although that’s a thing and may be worth consider!).
 What I’m talking about though is creating a defined set of values and a mission statement for your family.

 If you’re organized like a “business,” you might get a kick out of giving awards for the “Most Helpful,” “Most Loving,” or “Fill-in-the-blank of the Month.”

 Of course, you can give awards without being in a “family business,” but you can see why it would help.

 Why do this?
 You’d be creating a more connected, on purpose family unit.

 Another game your family might enjoy is the “Best and Worst”game where each person shares the best and worst part of their day or week.

 Why do this?
-Adding any type of gratitude segment is a way to teach values to little ones and encourage your family as a whole, to look for the good in life.
+Encouraging gratitude is a way to teach values to little ones and help your family as a whole, learn to look for the good in life.

 4. Create Dinner Themes

 If you’re not so creative, you could ask someone else to help, but if you love putting together events and organizing things, what a way to practice your skills.
 Consider these themes: